-PBS Kids is the brand for children's programming on PBS, a U.S. public television network.
-It includes a daytime programming block on PBS stations, a 24-hour channel available on digital subchannels, and various digital platforms.
-It is aimed at providing educational content for children.
+PBS Kids is the children's programming brand of PBS, the U.S. public television network.
+It includes a daytime programming block on PBS member stations, a 24-hour channel available on digital subchannels, and associated digital platforms.
+Its purpose is to provide educational and entertaining content for children.

 In August 1993, PBS introduced new branding for their children's programs featuring the "P-Pals", animated characters shaped like the PBS "P-head" logo.

-In 1994, PTV was first introduced on selected PBS stations as a blanket branding for the network's array of existing children's programming, like Mister Rogers' Neighborhood and Sesame Street.
+In 1994, PTV was introduced on selected PBS stations as branding for the network's existing children's programming like Mister Rogers' Neighborhood and Sesame Street.

-On June 26, 1995, Apple Computer provided a $1.5 million grant to PTV and became its first national underwriter, as part of their "Bring Learning Home" corporate initiative.
+On June 26, 1995, Apple Computer provided a $1.5 million grant to PTV and became its first national underwriter.

-On January 8, 1996, a "Ready To Learn" grant supported the development of Dragon Tales and Between the Lions, which premiered in 1999 and 2000, respectively, as well as their online activities and outreach efforts.
+On January 8, 1996, a "Ready To Learn" grant supported the development of Dragon Tales and Between the Lions, which premiered later.

 By September 1996, 95 PBS stations reaching three quarters of the United States were carrying the PTV service.